ESMCI/visualCaseGen/paper/paper.md

 # Constraint Solver

-One of the main challenges in configuring Community Earth System Model (CESM) experiments is ensuring that different model settings remain compatible.
+One of the main challenges in configuring CESM experiments is ensuring that different model settings remain compatible.
 CESM’s configuration involves numerous interdependent components, grids, and parameterization choices, many of which have strict compatibility constraints. visualCaseGen addresses this challenge by integrating an SMT-based constraint solver, built using the Z3 solver [@de2008z3].
-Z3 was chosen for its ability to efficiently manage complex logical relationships and reason about compatibility constraints, making it well-suited for handling CESM’s intricate configuration dependencies.
+Z3 was chosen for its robust Python API, and its ability to efficiently manage complex logical relationships and reason about compatibility constraints, making it well-suited for handling CESM’s intricate configuration dependencies.